 - All accompanying legal domestic workers.

-In order to get an arrival visa a dependent/family visit visa holder needs to go to the border along with the sponsor Iqama holder.
+In order to get an arrival visa, a dependent needs to go to the border along with the sponsor Iqama holder.

 - Passport with the validity of 6 months.